Case Studies / The Eternal Garden Fashion Show

 DIGITAL PRESENCE

-In February, show promotion began on the screen.
+Show promotion began on the screen

 Social media was a crucial element in Lunar Gala’s approach to PR.
 We utilized both Facebook and Instagram.